CMO Built for B2B Founders

 Marketing as a necessary evil

-What gets hired A capable executor hired into a vacuum that only a strategic marketing leader could fill.
-Things get built, just not the right things, in the right order, for the right reasons.
-The foundation that emerges is accidental, and accidental foundations have a way of becoming very expensive problems.
+What gets hired A capable executor hired into a vacuum only a strategic leader could fill.
+Things get built, but not the right things, in the right order, for the right reasons.
+The messaging drifts.
+The ICP stays fuzzy.
+Sales starts going around marketing.
+The founder is still the best person in the company at explaining what the product does.

 02